django-cms/djangocms-frontend/README.rst

 The link plugin has been rewritten to not only allow internal links to other CMS pages, but also to other django models such as, e.g., posts of `djangocms-blog <https://github.com/nephila/djangocms-blog>`_.

+The plugins are designed to be re-usable as UI components in your project, e.g. in a custom app, giving your whole project a more consistent user experience.

 Contributing
 ============